Wallets#

 1Shot API wallets are Ethereum-compatible signing keys managed by 1Shot API to submit transactions on your behalf when you make a REST call to one of your configured contract methods.
 Each of your wallets can be linked to one or more smart contract methods (but each contract method can only have a single default).
 The default wallet of a contract method can be overridden when the endpoint is called from the api.
 In order to submit a transaction from any of your 1Shot API-managed wallets, you must first deposit gas tokens.

-1Shot API’s wallet infrastructure keeps your keys secure and encrypted at rest, but it is still good practice to only deposit the amount of gas tokens you need for a given period of time.
+1Shot API’s wallet infrastructure keeps your keys secure and encrypted at rest, but it is still good practice to only deposit the amount of gas tokens you need for a given period of time and use delegation to connect self-custodied accounts to 1Shot API’s powerful automation features.
 When your wallet runs low on funds, 1Shot API will automatically send you an email notification.
 You can deposit additional gas funds into your wallet at anytime which will trigger a confirmation email when the service detects the deposit.

 Creating an Wallet#